FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 - `/fsds/camera/CAMERA_NAME` [sensor_msgs/Image](https://docs.ros.org/api/sensor_msgs/html/msg/Image.html)
 One of this topic type will exist for every camera specified in the `settings.json` file.
-On this topic camera frames are published.
+On this topic, camera frames are published.
 The format will be bgra8.
 `CAMERA_NAME` will be replaced by the corresponding in the `Cameras` object in the `settings.json` file.

 - `/fsds/camera/CAMERA_NAME/camera_info` [sensor_msgs/CameraInfo](https://docs.ros.org/api/sensor_msgs/html/msg/CameraInfo.html)